mik4el/gadget-board/README.md

+## Introduction
-This a web app showing latest data from mik4el's gadgets using Django, Angular2 and Docker.
+This is a web app showing latest data from mik4el's gadgets using Django, Angular2 and Docker.
 The app is currently available at https://m4bd.se.

 The web app is separated into a backend `web/gadget_board_backend` using Django and a frontend `web/gadget_board_frontend` using Angular2.